Denmark, Kansas: History

 One of the first permanent settlements in Lincoln County, it was settled about 1869 by Danish Lutherans who laid the cornerstone for a stone church in 1876.
 Built of the "post rock" limestone that is so abundant in the county, it was completed in 1880.
 A bell tower and entry were added in 1901.
-The village is located 3 miles north of K-18 and still has a community hall, a railroad, and a grain elevator.

 Denmark is part of "The Amazing 100 Miles".
 The history and folklore has been described by Ruth Sorensen in "Beyond the Prairie Wind".

+It has a grain elevator next to a railroad, but no other businesses or services.